 A) Tent in a paid camping site

-Even if saving money might not be your main reason for choosing a camping option (yes, it is really romantic to spend the nights in the nature – when it is not windy, haha), it is definitely much cheaper than staying in a refugio.
+Even if saving money might not be your main reason for camping in Torres del Paine (yes, it is really romantic to spend the night in the middle of nature – when it is not windy, of course!), it is definitely much cheaper than staying in a refugio.

-You can rent a tent from each individual refugio (+ sleeping bag and sleeping mat as an extra option).
-That is a cool option because you will not need to carry the tent from place to place.
-You rent it in one campsite, then you rent another tent in another campsite.
-Comfortable option!
-You need to also rent a campsite spot for this.
+You can rent a tent from each individual refugio (+ sleeping bag and sleeping mat as an extra option if you want to).
+That is a cool option because you will not need to carry your own tent from place to place.
+You can rent one in one campsite, then you rent another tent in the second campsite and so on, which is a comfortable choice!
+Of course, you will also need to rent a campsite spot for this.

-Alternatively, you can carry your own tent and use it on each campsite (you will only need to pay a small fee for using the facilities of the campsite)
+Alternatively, you can carry your own tent and use it in each campsite, which means you will only need to pay a small fee for using the facilities of the campsite.

-If you rent the whole thing (which includes a tent, tenting space, a sleeping bag) it will come up to about 50-60$ for 2 people.
+If you want to rent the whole package (which includes a tent, camping space and a sleeping bag) it will come to about US $50-$60 for 2 people per day.
 They have tents for 3 and 4 people as well.
-Consult the prices here.
+You can check the up-to-date prices here.

-Price: About 15$ per person if you come with your own tent, and 50-60$ for 2 people if you rent a tent with all the supplements (sleeping bag, mat).
+Price: About US $15 per person if you come with your own tent, and US $50-$60 for 2 people if you rent a tent with all the supplements (sleeping bag, mat).

 B) Tent in a free camping site

 The free camping sites are owned by the park authority.
-They are of course, harder to reach (you’ll be more tired at the end of the day) but they are placed deeper on the trek, so they provide you with a more genuine experience.
-The camps lack many of the facilities of the paid camp sites, but for sure they don’t lack in good spirits, great atmosphere, and nice people!
+They are harder to reach (which means you’ll be more tired at the end of the day), but they are placed deeper on the trek, which means they provide you with a more genuine experience.
+Note that the camps lack many of the facilities of the paid campsites, but for sure they don’t lack the good spirits, great atmosphere, and nice people!

 C) Hotel (Hostel / Refugio)

-Hotels, or in majority of cases, hostels are owned by 2 private companies in the Torres del Paine park – Fantastico Sur (basically on the eastern part of the park) and Vertice Patagonia (everything on the western side of the park).
+Hotels or, in most of the cases, hostels, are owned by 2 private companies in the Torres del Paine park – Fantastico Sur (on the eastern part of the park) and Vertice Patagonia (everything on the western side of the park).

-In some areas there are also cabins with hot tubs, so that’s also an option, sometimes.
+I stayed in different refugios (hostels) for 3 nights and I can absolutely recommend this option.
+In some areas there are also cabins with hot tubs, so sometimes this could be an option, too.

 Booking the refugios – Please book in advance.
-Refugios are very fast to be sold out, especially during the high season (Dec, Jan, Feb).
-You can book them here and here (depending in which camp you want to stay).
+Refugios are sold out very fast, especially during the high Patagonia trekking season (December, January, February).
+You can book them here and here (depending on which camp you want to stay in).

-Price: Really depends on the particular refugio.
-The average price is 80$ per person.
-It again really depends on the season and the location.
+Price: It really depends on the particular refugio you would like to stay in.
+The average price is US $80 per night per person.
+Again, it also depends on the season and the location.

-The price is about 10% lower if you go off season, see the rates here.
+The price is about 10% lower if you go off season.
+You can see the updated rates here.

 4. Cooking or full board?

-Cooking your food yourself of course requires some preparation and most importantly, carrying everything on your back, but hey, it is much cheaper.
+Cooking the food yourself requires, of course, some preparation and most importantly, carrying everything in your backpack.
+But hey, it is much cheaper!

-Packing food list in case you will cook:
+Packing food list in case you want to cook:

 - can opener;